Nikki Haley wins backing from powerful Koch network as she aims to take on Trump

 In a polling memo, senior adviser Michael Palmer highlighted Haley’s “sustained momentum in recent months,” while noting that many primary voters in Iowa and New Hampshire are only just beginning to pay close attention to the contest.

-“Gov DeSantis has been a tremendous leader of rate state of Florida,” Seidel said in a Tuesday conference call.
+“Gov. DeSantis has been a tremendous leader of the state of Florida,” Seidel said in a Tuesday conference call.
 “But all of the evidence we’ve already shared on this call point to the fact that Nikki Haley is the strongest candidate in this race and that’s why we decided to support her.”

 Meanwhile, Haley said she was honored to have the support of Americans for Prosperity, “including its millions of grassroots members all across the country.”